thangckt/thangckt.github.io/docs/cluster/appSetting/8_WSL.md

     ```sh
     wsl --install -d Ubuntu-22.04
     ```

 ### Unintall

+Remove and reinstall in the case some errors
 ```
 wsl --shutdown                          // shutdown wsl
 wsl -l                                  // list all distros